-Brooklyn-born Bernie Sanders is an Independent and nearly 30-year veteran of Congress who considers himself a democratic socialist.
+Brooklyn-born Bernie Sanders is a nearly 30-year veteran of Congress who considers himself a democratic socialist.
 He marched on Washington in 1963, moved to Vermont the next year, and ultimately ran seven statewide races there (losing four, winning three).

 In 2016, the Vermont senator became the first Jewish candidate (and first non-Christian) to win a presidential primary.
 He tells high school students to argue with their parents and teachers, and is an ardent anti-war activist and advocate for military veterans.
 Sanders has been a popular mayor, a Senate committee chairman, an early social media and filibuster phenomenon, and once recorded a folk album in the style of William Shatner.

 Here is where he stands on nine key issues.

 Campaign finance: Refuse corporate donations.
 Limit corporate and interest group spending in campaigns.

 Like he did in 2016, Sanders has refused corporate donations and relied on small donors to fund his White House campaign.
 He has proposed a constitutional amendment that would effectively reverse the Supreme Court’s Citizen United ruling and ban corporations and nonprofits from making unlimited campaign expenditures.
 He would also require any organization to disclose election-related campaign expenditures of $10,000 or more.

 Climate change: Cut carbon emissions by 40 percent by 2030.
 Tax carbon emissions.

 Sanders would institute a carbon tax and aim to slash U.S. emissions by 40 percent by the year 2030, and 80 percent by 2050.
 He would end all federal subsidies for the gas, oil and coal industries.
 In addition, he would investigate corporations he sees as “climate deniers” that have spent money raising doubts about climate change.
 He is a co-sponsor of a resolution calling for a “Green New Deal.”